ZeroVocabulary/ZeroVocabulary.github.io/_posts/2019-2-09-inverse-kinematics-gradient-descent.md

 * Code cleanup
 * Setting up a system to control the Arduino via Matlab instead of python

-Forward kinematics implementation somehow took 2 weeks (20-30 hours).
 This inverse kinematics implementation took 2 hours.
 It’s not that good, but it was VERY easy to implement.

 The goal with inverse kinematics is to take the desired location/orientation of the end effector as input and find the joint angles + displacements needed to get to this location.
 This is more complicated than forward kinematics due to the possibility of multiple solutions or no solutions.
 An example of multiple solutions would be an arm with extra degrees of freedom being able to get to the same orientation in multiple different ways.
 Some examples of no solutions would be a position that is far away from the arm and therefore out of reach, or a position that the arm can not get to without colliding with itself.